 Professional Visit Pass

-The Professional Visit Pass is issued to foreigners employed by an overseas company but working with a company in Malaysia.
-This pass is normally appropriate for technical experts and trainees, as well as volunteers.
-The Professional Pass is normally valid for short periods of around six months to a year.
+The Professional Visit Pass is issued to foreigners employed by an overseas company but working with a company in Malaysia on a temporary basis.
+The Professional Visit Pass is valid for a maximum of 12 months.

 *Visa and work permit regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.

 ►For more useful reading before moving to the country, see Visas for Malaysia

 Are you an expat living in Malaysia?